cakephp/docs/en/tutorials-and-examples/bookmarks/intro.rst

 ========================

-Because our database is following the CakePHP conventions, we can use the ``bake`` console application to quickly generate a basic application.
+Because our database is following the CakePHP conventions, we can use the :doc:`bake console </console-and-shells/code-generation-with-bake>` application to quickly generate a basic application.
 In your command line run the following commands::

     bin/cake bake all users